newsocialsandra/cylonprice/README.md

 # cylonprice
-Calculating price of cylons created by Skynet corp
+Small program to calculate price of cylons.